Scenario 4

 Products: brand to brand_name

-retail.RET_PRODUCTS.brand was renamed to brand_name.
+retail.RET_PRODUCTS.brand renamed to brand_name.

 Path B